braune-digital/BrauneDigitalTranslationBaseBundle/README.md

 If you want to use SonataAdmin integration you need a few more:
 * SonataAdmin (Backend Management)
 * A2LixTranslationFormBundle (Translation Form-Rendering)
-* An ckeditor field maybe from `IvoryCKEditorBundle`
+* An ckeditor field maybe from `FOSCKEditorBundle`

 ## Installation